Download & Compatibility

 macOS

-Current first-release target with download guidance, permissions notes, and compatibility details.
+Current released platform with download guidance, permissions notes, and compatibility details.

 Windows

-Not available in this first website phase yet.
-Keep an eye on the blog and support pages for future rollout notes.
+Not available yet.
+Check the blog and support pages for future rollout notes.

 Planned · Future product expansion path.